 It is impossible to predict the quality or durability of a mattress unless you have the details about the mattress, know what these details mean, or have someone interpret them for you.

 Memory foam and polyfoam, for example, have higher quality/density versions and lower quality/density but less durable versions even though the material itself and the way it feels are the same.

 55+ Five Star Reviews

 The following types of orthopedic mattresses and their lifespan

 Memory foam & Latex foam durability

-The durability of foam mattresses is a combination of three factors, the density of the foam and the strength of the bonds between the bubbles in the foam, and the rate of oxidation/breakdown.
-A mattress with a higher foam density will last longer than a mattress with a lower foam density.
-Foams like natural latex have a higher resiliency than polyurethane foams, so they will maintain their shape and support for a longer time.
-The rate of oxidation is affected by the quality of the materials used in the foam and how well they are protected from exposure to oxygen and UV light.
+The durability of foam mattresses is a combination of three factors: the foam’s density, the strength of the bonds between the bubbles in the foam, and the rate of oxidation/breakdown.
+A mattress with a higher foam density will last longer than one with a lower foam density.
+Foams like natural latex have a higher resiliency than polyurethane foams to maintain their shape and support for longer.
+The oxidation rate is affected by the quality of the materials used in the foam and how well they are protected from exposure to oxygen and UV light.